anupshinde/anupzsite/contents/posts/online-markdown-showdown-editor/index.md

 ---
 title: Online Markdown Showdown Editor
 date: 2013-10-02
-abstract: Write your markdown and see the output in real-time.
-I usually write my posts in Markdown format (specifically Showdown).
-Its easier and speedier to write my content and see that rendered in real time.
-The editor is online and stores your content in Local storage
+abstract: Write your Markdown and see the formatted HTML output instantaneously .
+I usually write my posts in Markdown format (specifically Showdown).Now it is even more easier and faster to write my content with the Online Editor where I can see content rendered in real time.
+The editor is online and stores your content in Local storage.
+See more details within.
-tags: Markdown, Showdown, Online Editor, JavaScript, AngularJS
 ---

+### Editor here: <a href="/markdown-editor" target="markdown_editor" title="Online Realtime Markdown Showdown Editor">Online Markdown Editor</a>

+---

 ## Usage

 Just type your markdown in the textbox.
-Check out Markdown Cheatsheet for syntax
+See Markdown Cheatsheet for syntax

 Chose from multiple themes.
 These should be available when you open the editor next time